kitesi/scoped-sort/README.md

 - `u` remove duplicates
 - `i` case insensitive
 - `n` sort by numbers
+- `m` better sort for markdown lists, for the most part you won't need this, but in certain cases you will
 - `p` combined with regexs, instead of sorting after the matched text, it sorts using the matched text

 ## Regexs